 Source: Buth Reakksmey Kongkea, “Brides-to-be rescued from being ‘trafficked’,” Phnom Penh Post, December 16, 2013.

-Surveillance by public health and security services indicate that 11 percent of all amphetamine and crystal meth users in China inject the drug.
+Surveillance by public health programs and criminal justice agencies indicate that 11 percent of all amphetamine and crystal meth users in China inject the drug.

 In Cambodia, the rate of injection rate is 12 percent, and in Thailand the rate is 9 percent.

 In Australia,where 3.4 percent of the population abuses amphetamine type stimulants, around 18 percent of the drug users inject the drugs.